 Simone Biles, Gymnastics

 In what could be her final Olympic Games, Simone Biles is set to headline another elite U.S. women’s team.
 Expectations are somehow even higher than they were in 2016, when Biles won four gold medals, including in the individual all-around competition.
-She’ll now take the stage with four signature moves in her name, potentially in addition to the Yurchenko double pike vault, which has never been performed in competition by a woman.
+She’ll now take the stage with four signature moves in her name, potentially in addition to the Yurchenko double pike vault, which she became the first woman to ever perform in competition earlier this year.
 Biles has also emerged as perhaps the most powerful voice in women’s gymnastics, calling for reform in the wake of the revelations surrounding Larry Nassar.

 Katie Ledecky, Swimming